![]() |

 Also, a few treatises of potential use to you, the viewer:

 A large photographic refresh is in progress for most of our exhibits.
 Please pardon our dust!
-This should be done in a few more months.

 The mighty Eastern Sierra Three Flags Highway all the way from California to Canada -- all 1,305 miles of the present-day routing (in 30 parts), plus a large and detailed 18-part historical exhibit of Old Highway 395 in Southern California's San Diego, Riverside and San Bernardino counties.
 Selected additional old alignments in California, Oregon and Washington states are also explored, along with map aids, archival photographs and full discussion of the history of the route and surrounding regions.
 Includes US 395's continuation into Canada.
 In forty-nine total parts.